Keto Air Fryer Caramel Goat Cheese Balls

 Frequently Asked Questions

-Can I use a different type of cheese instead of goat cheese?
+Can I use a different cheese for these?

-I've tested these with cream cheese and mascarpone, and both hold up well in the air fryer.
-The texture is similar, but you lose the tangy flavor that makes these special.
+I've tested these with cream cheese and mascarpone, and both hold up well in the fryer.
+The texture is similar, but you lose the tangy flavor that makes the original special.
 My workaround is adding a tablespoon of plain yogurt to cream cheese before rolling.
-It brings back some of that tang.
+It brings back some of that tang without changing the texture.

 What can I use instead of pork rinds for the coating?

 I've tried a few alternatives.
-Finely crushed keto-friendly crackers work in a pinch, and I've also used a mix of parmesan and almond flour when I was out of pork rinds.
+Finely crushed low-carb crackers work in a pinch, and I've also used a mix of parmesan and almond flour when I was out of pork rinds.
 The crunch is different, but it still tastes great.
-I always come back to pork rinds though because nothing else gets quite as crispy in the air fryer.
+I always come back to pork rinds because nothing else crisps up the same way in the fryer.

-Can I freeze these for longer than 30 minutes?
+Can I freeze these for longer than 30 minutes before frying?

-I've left them in the freezer for up to 12 hours before frying, and they actually come out better.
-The cheese is firmer, so it holds its shape even better in the air fryer.
-I usually prep a batch the night before a party and fry them right before guests arrive.
+I've left them in the freezer for up to 12 hours before cooking, and they actually come out better.
+The cheese is firmer, so it holds its shape even better during frying.
+I usually prep a batch the night before a party and cook them right before guests arrive.
 Just add an extra minute or two to the cook time if they're frozen solid.

-Why does my cheese ooze out even after freezing?
+Why does the cheese ooze out even after freezing?

 I had this problem with my first few batches.
-Two things fixed it for me: making sure the balls are small enough (about 1/2 inch) and pressing the pork rind coating on firmly so there are no gaps.
-If the coating has thin spots, the cheese finds its way out.
-I also make sure they go from the freezer straight into the air fryer with no thaw time.
+Two things fixed it: making sure the balls are small enough (about 1/2 inch) and pressing the pork rind coating on firmly so there are no gaps.
+If the coating has thin spots, the filling finds its way out.
+I also make sure they go from the freezer straight into the fryer with no thaw time.

 Browse by Ingredient